railwayapp/docs/src/docs/reference/pricing.md

 ## Billing Management

-To manage your payment information, head to your account's [billing page](https://railway.app/account/billing).
+To manage your billing and payment information, head to your account's [billing page](https://railway.app/account/billing).
 On this page, you can:

 - Add and manage payment info
 - See historical usage you were billed for
 - Purchase credits for your account
 - Retrieve current and past invoices

+### Partial Month Charges

+In some cases, your billing method may be charged for the partial amount of your bill earlier in the billing cycle.
+This is intended behavior, part of a non-configurable, automated workflow which helps us to mitigate risk and fraud.

 ## Verification